This recipe is sponsored by EZ Tofu Press. All opinions are 100% my own.

 - 2 cloves of garlic

 - 1 tablespoon soy sauce

 - Take that block of tofu and slice it into cutlets.
 You want 8 cutlets when you're all done slicing.
-Arrange your cutlets in a greased 9x12" glass baking pan.
+Arrange your cutlets in a greased 8x8" glass baking pan.

-- Put the ginger, garlic, peanut butter, soy sauce, lemon juice, and sriracha into your blender or food processor.
-Blend until smooth, and pour the sauce over the tofu, making sure each cutlet gets a nice coating.
+- Put the ginger, garlic, peanut butter, soy sauce, lemon juice, sriracha, and 2 tablespoons of water into your blender or food processor.
+Blend until smooth, adding water as needed to get things moving.